cp3402-students/cp3402-2021-site-cp3402-2021-team11/Site.md

 To add new contet to the this website a page will be used.
 Each page contains different information relating to each pages requirement (eg. location page dispalys all the location detials for the Jazz Club)

 The facebook events that appear on the home pages are edited via the HTML code that is proveded form this page: https://developers.facebook.com/docs/plugins/page-plugin/
 This custom HTML code tha tis presented is auto generated, the only requirement is that the event be published on the facebook page hosting the event.
 Once the HTML code is generated and copied, then a new block is created on the page that the event is to be posted on.
 The block needs to be a "Custom HTML" block that allows HTML code to be pased into it.
-Custome html is really easy to use and helpfula.
+Custom HTML is really easy to use and helpful.

 List and describe how each plug in works